kg6/aig2qbf/README.md

 sudo cpan File::Basename File::Slurp Getopt::Compact Modern::Perl String::Util Time::HiRes
 ```

-Besides the Java unit tests some external tools can be found in the <code>scripts</code> folder.
+Besides the Java unit tests some external tools can be found in the <code>scripts</code> folder to support testing.

 ## How can aig2qbf be used?